pitmanme/system_builder/README.md

 	simulated system. example: tyk2

 	where:
 	system_dir 	= the system you are studying, example tyk2
 	date_dir 	= date of the project
 	pmx_ligands_dir = the folder that will store ligand folders, default 02_ligands

 	For pmxworkflow:
 	system_dir/date_dir/pmx_ligands_dir = pwf.ligPath

-	struc_dir_setup will also output the path variable you should set for the pwf variable of pmxworkflow (may be in run.py)
+	struc_dir_setup() will also output the path input you should set for the pwf variable when running the pmxworkflow.